Ethorbit/nzc-docker/README.md

 Tokens can be modified in the .tokens.env file.

 ### Users and groups

+User configuration is stored inside the .users.env file.

+Some games are not free and will require you to login to your Steam account for server installation / updates, so you **need** to set a steam username and that user **needs** to own all the games this project uses (Unless you don't want to host for those games)

-You can modify passwords in the .users.env file.
-All containers would need to be restarted after changes.
+You can modify admin passwords, but if you already created the containers then you'll need to delete the portainer and mysql volume (or run sql queries to update the mysql user) and then ALL the containers would need to be restarted.

 You can edit the container user configuration inside `compose/data`, but be careful not to override users and groups that containers rely on to function and to only change the optional ones (There is usually comments inside config files to indicate where custom users are, but just use your best judgement).